brittonlaroche/Oracle-Confluent-MongoDB/README.md

 ```
 # Validating Data

-If you wtached teh video you may have noticed a rounding error... decimal values for the ORDER_TOTAL were rounded up to what appears to be an numeric value with no precision.
+If you watched the video you may have noticed a rounding error... decimal values for the ORDER_TOTAL were rounded up to what appears to be an numeric value with no precision.
 How do we fix this?
 Homework read the links below and see if you can figure out how to get the correct values in the ORDER_TOTAL field inside MongoDB.

 https://docs.confluent.io/platform/current/connect/transforms/cast.html#cast
 https://docs.confluent.io/cloud/current/connectors/single-message-transforms.html#smt-examples